Unit 6 - Practice Quiz

 5 Agricultural models that account for the time-dependent changes in crop growth are classified as:

-A. Dynamic models
+A. Constant models

 B. Static models